la2050/archive/_projects/2016/the-ron-finley-project-presents-da-function-a-community-fun-fest.md

   of activities ranging from drumming, weaving, ceramics, woodworking, gardening, yoga and more.
 Da FUNction serves to transform unused, undervalued public spaces into beautiful places full of life, culture & art.
+project_proposal_impact:
+  - Access to open space and park facilities
+  - Number (and quality) of informal spaces for play
+  - Number of parks with intergenerational play opportunities
+  - Perceived safety
 category: play
 body_class: strawberry